Pilestin/LiveDelivery/README.md

    streamlit run main.py
    ```

 2. Upload a SUMO route file and start the simulation.
+Get the simulation results in the output directory.

-3. After the simulation completes, you can use the "Vehicle Tracker" HTML file to visualize the movement of vehicles.
+3. After the simulation completes, you can use the "index.html" HTML file to visualize the movement of vehicles.
 Simply open the HTML file in your web browser.

 ## Multi-Vehicle Tracking